Strict Texas abortion law is on ‘pause.’ Here’s what that means

 A federal judge has temporarily halted Texas’s controversial month-old abortion ban until a lawsuit that the Biden administration filed can be resolved in court.
 The Justice Department is suing to kill the law, which it calls patently unconstitutional.
 One of the most restrictive in the developed world, it amounts to a near-complete ban on abortions after six weeks of pregnancy.
-It also empowers private citizens as its enforcers, allowing them to collect $10,000 if they haul a person who helped provide an abortion into civil court.
+It also empowers private citizens as its enforcers, allowing them to collect $10,000 if they haul a person, who helped provide an abortion, into civil court.

 What does the ruling say?